 Identify school helpers – it could be the nurse, support staff, office staff, food service workers, bus drivers, custodians, etc. Have the students write a friendly letter thanking them for all they do for the school.
 Hand-deliver the letters to show your appreciation!
 Check out these resources on how to write a friendly letter.

-Bonus Idea: Thank You Card and Letter Template.
+Bonus Idea: Thank You Card and Friendly Letter Template.
 Click below to download these easy-to-use thank you card or letter templates for your class.

 6. Love is My Favorite Thing